d2l-ai/d2l-en/chapter_introduction/index.md

 is depicted in each image patch.
-These kinds of *which one?* problems are called *classification* and require a different set of tools than those used for regression, although many techniques will carry over.
+These kinds of *which one?* problems are called *classification* and require a different set of tools from those used for regression, although many techniques will carry over.

-In *classification*, we want our model to look at features, e.g., the pixel values in an image, and then predict which *category*
+In *classification*, we want our model to look at features, e.g., the pixel values in an image, and then predict to which *category*
 (sometimes called a *class*)
-among some discrete set of options, an example belongs to.
+among some discrete set of options, an example belongs.
 For handwritten digits, we might have ten classes, corresponding to the digits 0 through 9.
 The simplest form of classification is when there are only two classes, a problem which we call *binary classification*.
 For example, our dataset could consist of images of animals and our labels  might be the classes $\mathrm{\{cat, dog\}}$.
-While in regression, we sought a regressor to output a numerical value, in classification, we seek a classifier, whose output is the predicted class assignment.
+Whereas in regression we sought a regressor to output a numerical value, in classification we seek a classifier, whose output is the predicted class assignment.

-For reasons that we will get into as the book gets more technical, it can be hard to optimize a model that can only output a hard categorical assignment, e.g., either "cat" or "dog".
+For reasons that we will get into as the book gets more technical, it can be difficult to optimize a model that can only output a *firm* categorical assignment, e.g., either "cat" or "dog".
-In these cases, it is usually much easier to instead express our model in the language of probabilities.
+In these cases, it is usually much easier to express our model in the language of probabilities.
 Given features of an example,
 our model assigns a probability